- Permaculture Design Certificate: Jan 2013

 Our courses are held in our family's woolshed with beautiful views of Campbells Creek Valley and our organic farm cooking is such that students often joke about moving in permanently.

 Mudgee is an easy 4 hours by car or 40 minutes by air from Sydney, and is serviced by Countrylink Rail and Mudgee Airport.
 See our Getting to Milkwood page for a map and full details on getting here by plane, train or automobile.

 - For this course, we offer the option to stay at Milkwood Farm in our creekside camping area as part of your course cost.
-This option includes dinner, breakfast and use of all amenities, and is BYO camping gear (or hire some of our tents/beds/sleeping bags by contacting us prior to your course).
+This option includes dinner, breakfast and use of all amenities, and is BYO camping gear.
 See our Staying at Milkwood page for more details on what we provide.

 Or, if you're not up for camping, we suggest...